coo1y/agent-shoping-online/README.md

-# TechShop — AI Shopping Assistant
+# TechWise — Your AI Shopping Assistant

-TechShop is a **reference implementation** demonstrating how to design and ship **AI-powered systems** with streaming responses, tool calling, deterministic side effects, and evaluation loops.
+TechWise is a **reference implementation** demonstrating how to design and ship **AI-powered systems** with streaming responses, tool calling, deterministic side effects, and evaluation loops.

 The focus is not just on prompting, but on **agent reliability, UI state synchronization, and production-style guardrails** that are required in real-world AI/ML applications.